michalmacenka/lets-watch/README.md

 ## ⚙️ How it works?

 Website is a dynamic search web application.
 On the main page are videos which are most relevant for these days.
 Searching video is based on the IMDB ID.
-Everything works thanks to the lets-watch API which is currently private.
+Everything works thanks to the lets-watch API. **Although API is curretly private, NONE of videos are stored on the lets watch servers.**

 ## 📜 License